wilmixjemin8/JDK1.0/README.md

 h)  Controller  ,Model  ,  View   are  User defined.

-i)  You  can   pass   any  type   of   core  java collections like  ArrayList,  Hashmap,etc
+i)  You  can   pass   any  type   of   core  JDk1.0 collections like  ArrayList,  Hashmap,etc

    so    you  can   get  multiple   values   at    the  same   time   at  View3

-so  it   is   one   of    the  best    JAVA   framework.
+so  it   is   one   of    the  best    JDK1.0   framework.

 j)  You  can   perform  many  number  of   Multiple   submits  on  the     same  page